9 tips and tricks for the OnePlus 5

-The OnePlus 5 ($624.94 at Amazon.com) may look a lot like Apple's iPhone 7 Plus ($969.99 at Amazon Marketplace), but it's a completely different device.
+The OnePlus 5 may look a lot like Apple's iPhone 7 Plus ($1,269.00 at Apple), but it's a completely different device.
 Running a customized version of Android, the OnePlus team has put a lot of work into customization features along with features to improve on the overall experience.
 Below are nine tips and trips for the OnePlus 5.

 Customize alert slider